Tracking NVRA Voter Registrations

-To properly track NVRA registrations, county elections officials record the serial numbers of the voter registration cards (VRCs) supplied to each NVRA office or site.
-NVRA agencies with multiple sites in a county should coordinate distribution of the VRCs with county elections officials to ensure proper tracking.
+To properly track NVRA registrations, county elections officials record the serial numbers of the voter registration cards (VRCs) supplied to each Voter Registration Agency (VRA) office or site.
+VRAs with multiple sites in a county should coordinate distribution of the VRCs with county elections officials to ensure proper tracking.

-County elections officials must report the number of voter registrations generated by each NVRA agency office or site in the county to the Secretary of State by the 10th day of every month.
-This report has two components and the Secretary of State has developed two reporting templates for the 58 counties that are emailed to the County Elections NVRA Coordinator each month: a one page report with category totals for non-DMV agencies and a spreadsheet that contains a page for each county with a list of the known NVRA agency offices and sites in the county.
-Each county elections official should maintain an up-to-date list of the NVRA agency offices and sites in the county and add new offices and sites to the list as appropriate.
+County elections officials must report the number of voter registrations generated by each VRA office or site in the county to the Secretary of State by the 10th day of every month.
+This report has two components and the Secretary of State has developed two reporting templates for the 58 counties that are emailed to the County Elections NVRA Coordinator each month: a one page report with category totals for non-DMV agencies and a spreadsheet that contains a page for each county with a list of the known VRA offices and sites in the county.
+Each county elections official should maintain an up-to-date list of the VRA offices and sites in the county and add new offices and sites to the list as appropriate.

 The National Voter Registration Act (NVRA) requires states to report biennially to the Election Assistance Commission (EAC) on the impact of the NVRA.
 Therefore, under the NVRA, county elections officials keep records and report to the Secretary of State's office the total numbers for: